-If you fell at work, your legal rights depend on why you fell.
-Even if your fall was your own fault, you might qualify for workers’ compensation benefits.
+If you fell at work, your legal rights depend on why.
+You might qualify for workers’ compensation benefits even if your fall was your fault.
 If your fall was someone else’s fault, you might have a premises liability claim.
-Or, if you fell from a defective ladder or defective scaffolding (or if your accident involved defective safety equipment or any other type of defective product), you may have a product liability claim against the manufacturer.
+Or, if you fell from a defective ladder or scaffolding (or if your accident involved defective safety equipment or any other type of defective product), you may have a product liability claim against the manufacturer.

 What if My Child was Injured in a Fall?

 If your child was injured in a fall in Florida, your family might be entitled to financial compensation.
 Parents can pursue claims for child injuries under a broad range of circumstances.
 Accidents at schools, playgrounds, amusement parks, and swimming pools are common causes of fall-related child injuries.
 Parents can seek to recover their family’s medical expenses and other losses.